jcubic/jquery.terminal/CODE_OF_CONDUCT.md

 ## Violation

-If you violate any of the above rules in any way, you may be banned to contribute into a project.
+If you violate any of the above rules in any way, you may be banned to contribute into the project.